giwiro/dotfiles/README.md

      ```
      brew install zsh
      ```
-     if using iTem2 you have to change it in the ui `Preferences > General > Command > /bin/zsh`
+     if using iTem2 you have to change it in the ui `Preferences > Profile > General > Command > /bin/zsh`

    * ### Fedora